 You may be attracted to mediation but believe there may be problems you cannot solve that way.
 Know that when you choose divorce mediation, you do not waive your right to go to court.
 You can mediate some issues and litigate others if mediation fails.

 When to Choose Mediation Over Litigation

 If you are willing to negotiate, believe you can come to an agreement on most issues, and have children and want to work together on the child custody arrangements while gaining skills to work together going forward, divorce mediation may be right for you.
 If you have a high asset divorce and you want privacy and the opportunity to work with experts on the division of marital property, divorce mediation is for you.

 When Going to Court for Divorce is Preferable

 If you cannot advocate for or represent yourself, believe your spouse is hiding or wasting assets, believe your spouse is too angry to collaborate with you, or simply anticipate highly contested divorce proceedings which won’t settle easily, then you may need a divorce attorney to advocate for you in court.

 Those engaging in divorce mediation often get stuck on one issue and cannot resolve it themselves.
 In these cases, they litigate only that one issue.

 Speak With a Divorce Lawyer Today

-If you are weighing your divorce options, call us.
-We explain all divorce options available to you and what options may be appropriate for you given your family’s unique circumstances.
+If you are weighing your divorce options to end your marriage, call us.
+We explain all divorce options available to you and what options and divorce settlement may be appropriate for you given your family’s unique circumstances.
 Let us help you get through your divorce and get the best results for your family.
-Call today.
+Talk with an experienced family law attorney at Schwartz, Fox and Saltzman today.